snova-rodrigom/ai-starter-kit/benchmarking/README.md

 Different LLM parameters are available for experimentation, directly related to the previously introduced LLM.
 The app provides toggles and sliders to facilitate the configuration of all these parameters.
 Users can use the default values or modify them as needed.

-- Number of input tokens: average number of input tokens.
+- Number of input tokens: number of expected input tokens.
+This value may have a small offset sometimes.
 Default value: 1000.
-- Input tokens standard deviation: standard deviation of input tokens.
-Default value: 10.
-- Number of output tokens: average number of output tokens.
+- Number of output tokens: number of expected output tokens.
 Default value: 1000.
-- Output tokens standard deviation: standard deviation of output tokens.
-Default value: 10.
 - Number of total requests: maximum number of completed requests.
 Default value: 32.
 - Number of concurrent workers: number of concurrent workers.
 Default value: 1.
 - Timeout: time when the process will stop.
 Default value: 600 seconds